htho/mwe-postcss-import-sourcemap-import-only/README.md

 Open [test.html](test.html) in your browser.

-The dev-tools will not a file named style-withoutcomment.css
+The dev-tools will not show a file named style-withoutcomment.css